dandailey/holocron/docs/guides/progress-logging.md

 # - 95% test coverage achieved

 # Then use buffer with optional summary and name
-holo progress --from-buffer --summary "Authentication system complete" --name "auth_implementation"
+holo progress --from-buffer --summary "A paragraph or two to summarize the full writeup of what progress was made" --name "auth_implementation"

 # Or minimal usage (auto-generates summary and uses default name)
 holo progress --from-buffer